simplex-chat/simplexmq/rfcs/2023-06-08-resync-ratchets.md

 5: Re-sync agreed, new de-sync is diagnosed.

-Combination 5 is possible in case de-sync was diagnosed before message that could be decrypted is received, for example if `EREADY` failed to deliver and no other message followed.
+Combination 5 is possible in case de-sync was diagnosed before message that could be decrypted is received, for example if `EREADY` failed to deliver and no other decryptable message followed.
 We shouldn't prohibit diagnosing de-sync in this case, because agent may never exit "Agreed" state (if new decryptable message is never received).
 We also shouldn't overwrite/forget state of re-sync, even if we diagnose new possible de-sync, because if the decryptable `EREADY` is received and ratchet is in `RRAgreedRcv` state, it should respond with reply `EREADY`.

 Some combinations should be impossible: